Shareholders agreement: important points to consider

 Alternatively, they could decide that having invested more than either of the other two, Colin should be entitled to enough power to make decisions by himself regardless of the wishes of the other two.

-We offer a range of comprehensive shareholders agreements that can be edited easily to your precise requirements.
-We also offer a legal drafting service if you would prefer that we take your instructions and draw your agreement for you.
+We offer a range of comprehensive agreements that can be edited easily to your precise requirements.

-You might be interested in redrawing your directors service agreements at the same time as creating a new shareholders agreement.
+You might be interested in redrawing your service agreements for directors at the same time as creating a new shareholders agreement.

 Please note that the information provided on this page: